Nolan Gorman Player Props: Cardinals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 27th in the league with a collective 7.5 strikeouts per nine innings.
+- The Rockies pitching staff is 27th in the league with a collective 7.4 strikeouts per nine innings.

-- The Rockies have the 26th-ranked team ERA among all league pitching staffs (5.55).
+- The Rockies have a 5.28 team ERA that ranks 25th among all league pitching staffs.

-- Rockies pitchers combine to rank 18th in baseball in home runs surrendered (12 total, 1.2 per game).
+- The Rockies rank 19th in baseball in home runs surrendered (15 total, 1.3 per game).

-- The Rockies will look to Marquez (1-1) in his third start this season.
+- Urena (0-2) takes the mound for the Rockies to make his third start of the season.

-- In his last appearance on Wednesday, the right-hander tossed 5 1/3 innings against the Los Angeles Dodgers, giving up four earned runs while surrendering five hits.
+- His last time out came on Saturday against the Washington Nationals, when the righty threw 2 2/3 innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.